 As a bit of Summer fun, I’ve been messing about with some ideas and narratives around AI consciousness, agency, tool-nature, the dystopic and the apocalyptic, the Uncanny Valley, and the history of automata.
-This all led me to write this little bit of short fiction set in a near-apocalyptic London (Brexit may or may not have been involved in making it near-apocalyptic, I couldn’t possibly say…).
+This all led me to write this little bit of short fiction set in a near-apocalyptic London (Brexit may or may not have been involved in making it near-apocalyptic, I couldn’t possibly say…[edit: it’s currently 13/12/2019, the morning after a Tory landslide in the GE, and yes it definitely was]).
 I do write fiction from time to to time, mostly fantasy rather than science fiction, but I rarely publish it under my own name.
 So here’s “And All the Automata of London Couldn’t”, and now I’ll go back to hiding behind citing other people’s fiction instead! 😀

 “Holy shit!
 How’d you get one?!”